 Being active is good for everyone's health and well-being.
 There are many ways for people to enjoy an active lifestyle.Get Active

-EFDS features a new blog post every Friday.
-This week Beth Phillips, talks about discovering her competitive side with wheelchair rugby.
+EFDS features a blog post every Friday.
+This week, Asa, aged 15, talks about athletics, football and swimming.

 Sammi Kinghorn and Maria Lyle both won bronze medals for Great Britain on day six of the World Para Athletics Championships in London.